mjchaudhary00/week-4-data-visualization-python/README.md

 - Visualization logic using Matplotlib
 - Overall data analysis pipeline architecture

-The technical approach is transparent and easy to follow.
+The technical approach is transparent and easy to follow

----

 ### 🧪 Testing Evidence
 ✔ Validation and testing performed: